MartijnKeesmaat/Thorikos/README.md

 [![Image from Gyazo](https://i.gyazo.com/0eeccfb81ed0bdf16922b0844b933614.gif)](https://gyazo.com/0eeccfb81ed0bdf16922b0844b933614)

-## Sources - map + treemap
+## Sources
-Here you briefly see the examples that were used and how they were transformed to fit this project.
+Here you briefly see the sources that were used and how they were transformed to fit this project.
 The process of adapting these examples can be found in the [wiki](https://github.com/MartijnKeesmaat/Thorikos/wiki).

 | Map of the Thorikos site        | [Treemap](https://bl.ocks.org/HarryStevens/545ca9d50cb9abbd68bfee526b0541f9)           | [Result](https://thorikos.netlify.com/)  |
 | :-------------: |:-------------:| :-----:|